UnoYakshi/UnoYakshi.github.io/content/blog/on-email-providers/index.md

 1. I'm not a company, I represent myself.
 There is no real benefit* of faking my personal-work address.
 2. SPF and DKIM still work, so it's double unlikely to spoof my account.
 {% end %}
-And, secondly, setting more strict DMARC can cause issues for forwarded, alias, and receiving emails alike.
+And, secondly, setting more strict DMARC can cause delivery issues for forwarded, alias, and receiving emails alike.

 Apparently, it is not a must to set DMARC for all email providers, [says dmarc.org](https://dmarc.org/wiki/FAQ#Why_doesn.27t_.28major_mailbox_provider.29_publish_a_DMARC_record.3F).

-If I'm not going to receive or send any emails on my domain, then I will just [set DNS records accordingly](https://www.cloudflare.com/learning/dns/dns-records/protect-domains-without-email/).
+So, if I'm not going to receive or send any emails on my domain, then I will just [set DNS records accordingly](https://www.cloudflare.com/learning/dns/dns-records/protect-domains-without-email/).

 # Services List
 - ProtonMail ― a default choice if you don't really want to get into PSA too much.